trustoverip/spec-up-t-website/docs/tools/spec-up-t-editor-user-guide.md

    - Store images and diagrams near the specifications that use them
    - Consider a `media` or `images` subfolder for each specification

+4. **Order Files Logically**
+   - Use the drag and drop feature to arrange files in reading order
+   - Place foundational documents before dependent ones
+   - Consider reader flow: overview → details → appendices
+   - Save your custom order to persist it across sessions

 ### Writing Effective Specifications

 1. **Use Descriptive Commit Messages**